 The residential option includes opportunities for interacting, relationship-building, and networking with students and faculty members, as well as access to various bioethics-related opportunities on campus outside the classroom.
 Examples include a wide range of course offerings, participation in special bioethics events, and involvement in the work of The Center for Bioethics and Human Dignity (CBHD), a world-class bioethics center constantly engaged in research and cultural-engagement initiatives.

 The online option involves taking up to five of the seven required courses in online format.
 Furthermore, no additional trips to campus are necessary for the elective courses.
 Elective courses can be taken online, or by mentored independent study, or in conjunction with the mid-summer CBHD conference—though residential and modular elective courses are also available.
-Online students may miss opportunities to interact with classmates and professors outside the classroom and other bioethics-related opportunities on campus, but they are able to pursue the program without hardly ever traveling to the campus.
+Online students may miss opportunities to interact with classmates and professors outside the classroom and other bioethics-related opportunities on campus, but they are able to pursue the program with very few trips to campus.

 What courses will I take?

-Course work in the Bioethics program addresses medicine, nursing, law, public policy, international human rights, theology, philosophy, economics, education, and media.
+Course work in the Bioethics program typically addresses such fields as medicine, nursing, law, public policy, international human rights, theology, philosophy, economics, education, and media.
 Classes will focus on integrative thought, combining cutting edge research with deep spiritual insight, and students have the flexibility to emphasize any of the above fields.
 Trinity can offer guided research courses and capstones in any of these areas to supplement other required and elective courses

 Program of Study: 30 hours